Toudahl/KanbanBoard/README.md

 The board uses Gong drag and drop, and newtonsoft json for persistence.

-I am currently in the process of refactoring the board.
-When i am done with the current functionallity, i will add more features.
+Done refactoring - onwards to more features.

 // TODO: Create a way to dynamically add more boards.

 // TODO: Create functionallity to add employees

-// TODO: Create functionality to select an employee

 // TODO: Add other types of persistence.